CathyGuang/Timesheet-System/README.md

 * Volunteers now have flexible class roles, like staff

 * Horses now have horse_uses_per_week field, and this data is taken into account by the conflict checker

+* Tack Notes and Stirrup Leather Length Notes have been changed to an indefinite number of tack notes and client equipment notes per class, fully customizeable

 ### Version 1.0